Accessibility of Public Transit Services

 Equal Access for Person with Disabilities

-The Maryland Transit Administration, MTA, is committed to full accessibility in all of our programs, services and activities so that no person is excluded from participation based on their disability, as provided by the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+MTA is committed to full accessibility in all of our programs, services, and activities so that no person is excluded from participation based on their disability, as provided by the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
 The MTA provides various auxiliary aids and services upon request, including alternate formats and relay services for better communication with people with disabilities.

 • A Federal Civil Rights law